Minna Stess: Early years

-2021–present; US champion, world championship bronze medal
+2021–2023: World championship bronze medal

 Stess won a gold medal at the 2021 USA National Championships in the park competition, becoming the youngest champion in the event at 15 years, two months old.

 In October 2022, at 16 years old, Stess competed in the women's park division of the STU Open in Rio de Janeiro, Brazil, where she finished in third place, behind Sky Brown and Sakura Yosozumi.
 She competed at the 2022 World Skateboarding Championship in Sharjah, in the United Arab Emirates, which was postponed until February 2023, and finished in seventh place.

 In October 2023, she won a bronze medal in the park event at the 2023 World Skateboarding Championship in Rome, Italy, with a score of 90.80.
 She became the first American to medal in the women's event since the event became known as the World Skateboarding Championship in 2018.

 2024 Summer Olympics

 With her result in the 2024 Olympic Qualifier Series, Stess qualified to represent the United States at the 2024 Summer Olympics.
 She competed in the women's park event at Place de la Concorde at 18 years old.
 She scored 54.71 in the prelims, and did not advance to the finals.